This is not intended to be an exhaustive list, but rather a place to organize and store potentially useful tools as I encounter and use them.

 - Soovle: A customizable engine that provides the suggestion services from all the major providers in one place.

 - Term Wiki Toolbar: The TermWiki Toolbar is a free, powerful tool for quick term reference and translation.
 Installed in minutes, it is an invaluable tool for all of your terminology management and glossary development needs.

 - Intelliwebsearch: is a free software utility.
 It allows you to query multiple online and local resources by selecting text and then hitting a combination of keys; the results are shown in your browser or local application.

 - DictionaryBoss Toolbar: The DictionaryBoss toolbar offers convenient web search, homepage, and default search.

-- Term-minator: The toolbar features an innovative search function that allows to search at the same time Google and many other websites.
-Type a term in the search box, press Enter and in the next screen the general Google search is enhanced by a number of links to search the same term.
+- Term-minator: The toolbar features an innovative search function that allows searching at the same time Google and many other websites.
+Type a term in the search box, press Enter and in the next screen, the general Google search is enhanced by a number of links to search the same term.

 - EuroTermBank Add-In for Microsoft Word: accesses over 2 million terminology entries in 27 European languages.

 - Terminotix Toolbar: a free toolbar which allows users to launch queries directly from MS Word.It provides access to 13 databases available at the click of a mouse, directly from MS Word.

 - TermWiki Widget: allows global websites to easily embed TermWiki’s vast database of subject-specific terminology content on their own pages for free.